Politics of Saint Helena: Legislative branch

 The Legislative Council has 15 members, 12 members elected for a four-year term by popular vote and 3 members ex officio.
 This arrangement gives the governing of Saint Helena an aspect of representative democracy.

 Political parties and elections

-Saint Helena, along with both Ascension Island and Tristan da Cunha, does not have any active political parties, but no law forbids the formation of political parties; hence, the territory is a de facto non-partisan democracy.
+Saint Helena, along with both Ascension Island and Tristan da Cunha, does not have any active political parties, although no law forbids their formation; hence, the territory is a de facto non-partisan democracy.
 The Saint Helena Labour Party and Saint Helena Progressive Party existed until 1976.

 In the most recent general election, the twelve elected members are: